Victor Borge: Legacy

-On 14 March 2009, a television special about his life, 100 Years of Music and Laughter, aired on PBS.
+On 14 March 2009, a television special about Borge's life, 100 Years of Music and Laughter, aired on PBS.

-On 7 February 2017, it was reported that, according to a press release by the Danish production company M&M Productions, both a television series and cinematic film about the life of Borge were foreseen to be filmed in 2018.
+On 7 February 2017, it was reported that, according to a press release by the Danish production company M&M Productions, both a television series and cinematic film about the life of Borge were planned to be filmed in 2018.